 He participated in a land-swap with the town, which resulted in him receiving the rights to the southern part of Kelly Road.

 Rather than merging with Kelly Road, Black Rock Lane has been altered to come straight down and connect with Route 30.
-The northern section of Kelly Lane has been removed, and has become a dead-end at its former intersection with Black Rock Lane.

 "This makes the Black Rock Lane neighborhood readily accessible for emergency vehicles as well as personal vehicles," said Gaiotti.
 "The new intersection with Route 30 is also safer and conforms with the Vermont Agency of Transportation (AOT) guidelines, whereas the old Kelly Road intersections did not meet current AOT guidelines."